 5. Third Baseman

 Third base is known as “the hot corner” for good reason.
 Third basemen must have terrific reactions on screaming line drives and hard-hit grounders from right-handed hitters.
-They also need strong throwing arms to get the ball across the diamond to first base in time.
+They also need strong throwing arms as they have the longest throw of any infielder to first base.

 Third basemen are some of the more gifted athletes in the sport because they need range to field balls to their left and right and bunts in front of them.
 Brooks Robinson, Mike Schmidt, Chipper Jones, George Brett and Nolan Arenado are perfect examples of that.
 While there are fewer third basemen in the Baseball Hall of Fame than there are any other position, times appear to be changing.
 Arenado, Anthony Rendon, Kris Bryant, Alex Bregman, Manny Machado and Vladimir Guerrero Jr. are currently some of the bright young stars in baseball.

 Shortstop is between second and third base.
 Like third basemen, they must also have a strong arm.
 Additionally, players at this position are usually the most athletic of all the defensive positions.
 They need range, quickness, arm strength and accuracy and must be sure-handed with the glove.
 Because shortstop receives more ground balls than any other infield position, they also need to be consistent.